grz0zrg/fas/README.md

 * modal synthesis (resonant filter bank)
 * phase distorsion

+There is also input channels (currently limited to one stereo input) which just play input audio on a specified output so effects or second synthesis type can be applied.

 All the synthesis methods can be used at the same time by using different output channels, there is no limit on the number of output channels.

 FAS is focused on **real-time performances**, being **cross-platform** and **pixels-based**.